davidbeckonline/davidbeckonline-site/content/post/2023-04_epoxy-mat.md

 1. Design a negative for my mat as 3D object
 2. Test a 3D printing service
 3. Create a silicone mat
-4. Upcycle Epoxy remains to tools
+4. Upcycle epoxy remains to tools

 I will cover these steps one my one.